bdjeffyp/theater-osu/README.md

 This is currently a work-in-progress and does nothing yet...
 Stay tuned!

 ## Prerequisites
-You will need a copy of osu!laser built and run at least once.
-Visit the [osu!laser](https://github.com/ppy/osu) GitHub page for details on how to build that project.
+You will need a copy of osu!lazer built and run at least once.
+Visit the [osu!lazer](https://github.com/ppy/osu) GitHub page for details on how to build that project.

 ## Installation
 Since this is a work-in-progress, there is currently no release to install.
 Follow the Build directions below to compile the `osu.Game.Rulesets.Theater.dll` file.